Get Your Free 2026 Vacation Guide

 Westin Poinsett

-This circa 1925 luxury hotel was built atop the former site of the Mansion House Hotel in Greenville.
+This circa 1925 luxury hotel was built on the site of the former Mansion House Hotel in Greenville.
 The 12-storied Poinsett, once home to John C. Calhoun, had its last gasp in 1987 and was essentially shuttered.
 Thirteen years and a hefty renovation later, the Westin Poinsett enjoyed a rousing reincarnation and business has been booming ever since.
 Not all guests are paying, however.
 There have been reports of an elderly man popping up unannounced in some of the rooms, then vanishing into thin air.
-A ghostly figure has also been spotted staring out from a third floor window.
+A ghostly figure has also been spotted staring out from a third-floor window.
 Just before he disappears, he removes his black coat, so if you happen to find one during your stay, don't take it to lost and found.
 He'll be back for it soon enough.

 Pelican Inn